The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 #### Basic IC IC IR

 Our strongest skills catch all the buffs, including Trick Attack.
-However this comes at the cost of delaying IR by a GCD.
+However, this comes at the cost of delaying IR by a GCD.

-Nothing special apart from the slight IR+Rend delay.
+Nothing special apart from the slight IR + Rend delay.

 ![IC IC IR Opener](https://cdn.discordapp.com/attachments/583965306071023616/924377661252456478/unknown.png "IC IC IR opener")